srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 #### Task 2: Review Enrollment and Obtain Authentication Keys

-1. On the **Manage enrollments** blade, to view the list of individual device enrollments, click **individual enrollments**.
+1. On the **Manage enrollments** pane, to view the list of individual device enrollments, click **individual enrollments**.

     As you may recall, you will be using the enrollment record to obtain the Authentication keys.

-1. Under Individual Enrollments, click **sensor-thl-1000**.
+1. Under **REGISTRATION ID**, click **sensor-thl-1000**.

-    This enables you to view the enrollment details for the individual enrollment that you just created.
+    This blade enables you to view the enrollment details for the individual enrollment that you just created.

 1. Locate the **Authentication Type** section, and notice that **Mechanism** is set to **Symmetric Key**.

-1. Copy the **Primary Key** and **Secondary Key** values for this device enrollment (there is a button to the right of each textbox for this purpose), and save them for reference later.
+1. Copy the **Primary Key** and **Secondary Key** values for this device enrollment (there is a button to the right of each textbox for this purpose), and then save them for reference later.

-    These are the authentication keys for the device to authenticate with the service.
+    These are the authentication keys for the device to authenticate with the IoT Hub service.

 1. Locate the **Initial device twin State**, and notice the JSON for the device twin Desired State contains the `telemetryDelay` property set to the value of `"2"`.